• Skip to primary navigation

 ×

-This recipe is my version of the popular Greek dish, spanakopita (spinach and feta tart) created in the form of a spiral.
-Spanakopita is typically made with filo pastry, spinach, feta plus a number of other ingredients of individual choice.
+This feta and spinach pie is typically made with filo pastry, spinach and feta plus a number of other ingredients of individual choice.
 It can be made in a variety of forms such as a simple pie, individual parcels or a spiral depending on choice.
 My favourite is a spiral and it probably easier to make than you might think!

 Jump to Recipe Print Recipe